a419625887/HALM/README.md

 ### Input data
 * `top_surface_point.txt`: Points that define the top bedding surface.
 Columns are point ID, X, Y, Z coordinates
 * `bot_surface_point.txt`: Points that define the bottom bedding surface.
 Columns are point ID, X, Y, Z coordinates
 * `triangle_faces.txt`: IDs of points that define each triangle on the top or bottom bedding surface.
-Columns are number of point, point ID, point ID, point ID
+Columns are number of point, 1st point ID, 2nd point ID, 3rd point ID
 * `domain_discretization.txt`: 2D grid that defines the model horizontal resolution.
 Columns are 2Dgrid ID, X, Y, Z of the top surface at the XY location, Z of the bottom surface at the XY location
 * `Logs.csv`: Well log data consist of well names, well locations, well datum, and lithology at depths.

 ### Output data
 * `restored_top_point_data.txt`: Points that define the transformed top bedding surface in the non-dipping domain.
 Columns are point ID, X, Y, Z coordinates
 * `restored_bot_point_data.txt`: Points that define the transformed bottom bedding surface in the non-dipping domain.
 Columns are point ID, X, Y, Z coordinates
 * `Interpolation_nondipping_results.txt`: 3D grid with lithofacies in the non-dipping domain.
-Columns are 2Dgrid ID, X, Y, Z, lithofacies(binary)
+Columns are 2Dgrid ID, X, Y, Z, lithofacies (binary)
-* `grid_lithology.txt`: 3d grid with lithofacies in the original domain.
-Columns are 2Dgrid ID, X, Y, Z, lithofacies(binary)
+* `grid_lithology.txt`: 3D grid with lithofacies in the original domain.
+Columns are 2Dgrid ID, X, Y, Z, lithofacies (binary).
+This 2D grid the same as that in `domain_discretization.txt`
 * `Mapped_logs.csv`: Well log data in terms of lithologic sequences in the non-dipping domain.
 Columns are well name, X, Y, Z, lithology
 * `log_intersection.txt`: Intersection points between each well log and the bedding surfaces.
-For visualization only
+For visualization only.

 ## Usage

 The usage of the code is quite simple.
-After preparing all input data and put them in `Input` folder, run the following command in a terminal:
+After preparing all input data and putting them in `Input` folder, run the following command in a terminal:
 ```
 python halm.py
 ```